 Dr Anthony Demont is a lecturer at the University Paris Cité, and works as a part-time specialized physiotherapist in the management of patients with chronic pain and headache disorders.
 He is attached to the Centre of Research in Epidemiology and Statistics (ECAMO team) on various research topics including models of care involving PTs with extended scope of practice, and specifically for patients with chronic disorders such as headache.
 Anthony has written a number of papers, teaches at a postgraduate level, and made many national and international presentations on these topics.
 He is a member of the French Society for the Study of Migraine and Headaches Disorders.
 Anthony is a project manager for the development of clinical guidelines for French National Authority for Health.

-The understanding of headache and the pathophysiology of its chronication has evolved in the literature and therefore conditions the use of valid and reliable evaluation to triage the patient towards the most appropriate physiotherapy treatment.
-Knowledge of pain modulation, evaluation of the factors of headache chronicity and triage of patients based on a multidisciplinary approach (physiotherapy and medication) must be mastered to allow
+The understanding of headache and the pathophysiology of its chronicity has evolved in the literature and therefore conditions the use of valid and reliable evaluation to triage the patient towards the most appropriate physiotherapy treatment.
+Knowledge of pain modulation, evaluation of the factors of headache chronicity, and triage of patients based on a multidisciplinary approach (physiotherapy and medication) must be mastered to allow

-patients with headache to receive the most appropriate treatment to improve their symptoms, function and health-related quality of life.
+patients with headaches to receive the most appropriate treatment to improve their symptoms, function, and health-related quality of life.